FAQs | On Delivering Electives at NLSIU

 What are the next steps once I submit my application?

 All applications to teach electives are evaluated by the Academic Review Committee (ARC) at NLSIU for viability, academic merit and professional utility of the proposed course.
 We try to offer a range of courses in any given term, to give students the choice to further areas of interest.
 The selection process is competitive and the Committee shortlists a limited number of courses to be offered to students.
-In a small number of cases, the ARC may wish to discuss suggestions or comments on your course plan, including the mode of evaluation or curriculum design.
+The ARC may wish to discuss suggestions or comments on your course plan, including the mode of evaluation or curriculum design.
 In general, we provide faculty teaching elective courses assistance in curriculum design, to tailor their experience to pedagogical methods.

 Students are offered this set of shortlisted courses prior to the start of the trimester, and course allocation is completed based on student preference and seat availability.
-An elective course usually has between 10-30 students.
-An elective course is confirmed only when a minimum number of students, as determined by the ARC, subscribe for the course.
+An elective course usually has between 10-35 students.
+An elective course is confirmed only when a minimum number of students, as determined by the University, subscribe for the course.

 When will I know if my course has been selected?
 When will the course timetable be finalised?

-The Academic Review Committee will approve the Electives courses no later than 2 weeks before the start of the trimester.
+The Academic Review Committee will approve the Electives courses before the start of the trimester.
 After this, students will sign up for the course.
-If your course is part of the final allocation based on student subscriptions, we will confirm your appointment as visiting faculty in writing.
+If your course is part of the final allocation based on student subscriptions, the University will confirm your appointment as visiting faculty in writing.
 Simultaneously, the team from the Academic Administration Department will reach out to confirm your preferred teaching days and time as they plan the timetable.

 What is the course outline that I need to submit?

-We evaluate your proposal based on the course outline.
+The ARC evaluates your proposal based on the course outline.
 The outline should cover your objectives, the course layout (including a session-wise lesson plan and readings list), pedagogical methods and overall approach to the course.
 The outline has to be submitted in our prescribed template.
-The course templates for the full term elective, the intensive elective, and the clinical elective course can be accessed on the form.
+The course templates for the full term elective and the clinical elective course can be accessed on the form.
 The template also assists practitioners through the curriculum design and pedagogical methods.

 Will I have to be on campus for the classes?